 Tampa Wrongful Death Lawyer

-Any time a death could have been prevented if it weren’t for the actions of another, that individual or entity should be compelled to cover the damages endured by the surviving family members of the deceased.
+Any time a death could have been prevented if it weren’t for the actions of another, that individual or entity should be compelled to cover the losses endured by the surviving family members of the deceased.

 Your skilled Tampa wrongful death lawyer at Anderson & Anderson knows the ins and outs of wrongful death lawsuits and will do whatever it takes to obtain maximum repayment for your suffering.
 We’ll work tirelessly to build your case while you spend your time with your family, mourning the loss of your close family member and making any necessary preparations for their services.

-Preparing to File Your Claim in Tampa
+Preparing to File Your Wrongful Death Claim in Tampa

-Before you actually file the wrongful death lawsuit in Tampa, you’ll need to be sure that you have the legal right to do so.
+Before you actually file a wrongful death lawsuit in Tampa, you’ll need to be sure that you have the legal right to do so.
 Florida law mandates that only the personal representative of the decedent’s estate can file a wrongful death claim.

-This could be anyone that the deceased named in their will to make these critical decisions, such as a surviving spouse or sibling, for example.
+This could be anyone who the deceased named in their will to make these critical decisions, such as a surviving spouse or sibling, for example.
 If the decedent did not name a personal representative, then the courts will appoint one on their behalf.

 - The decedent’s spouse

 - Other relatives who were wholly dependent on the deceased

 Furthermore, in the event that a child loses one of their unmarried parents, the child will be able to obtain damages if their mother passes away, but if their father dies, they can only be compensated if the father accepted responsibility for the child as their own prior to their passing.